neuroergolab/neuroergolab.github.io/_pages/openings.md

 ## Postdoctoral Researcher

-One postdoc opportunities in human states predictions (e.g., stress, learning, fatigue) and closed-loop technological mitigations in controlled and field environments using wearable neuro/physiological/behavioral sensors with the [NeuroergoLab](https://neuroergolab.org/) at the University of Wisconsin-Madison.
+One postdoc opportunity in human state predictions (e.g., stress, learning, fatigue) in field environments using wearable neuro/physiological/behavioral sensors with the [NeuroergoLab](https://neuroergolab.org/), Department of Industrial and Systems Engineering, University of Wisconsin-Madison.

 **Position**: Post-doctoral Fellow